apache/openserverless-site/content/en/docs/installation/quickstart/_index.md

 ---
 title: Quick Start
+description:
 weight: 5
 ---
-# Quick Start to Self Hosted OpenServerless
+## Quick Start to Self Hosted OpenServerless

 If you are looking for an hosted service check [MastroGPT](#mastrogpt:index.adoc).